edysfy/Group_website/uxDesign.md

 </p>

+The identification of this second type of user highlighted the importance of creating a clear and easy-to-use search interface.
+Because we identified these users early, our front-end planning was designed with them in mind from the very start.

 ### Early prototyping - paper prototypes and feedback

-Our first real visualisation of the website consisted of a paper prototype.
-This ensured all members of the group were on the same page (no pun intended) regarding the initial layout, and allowed us to easily and to quickly make adjustments during a group discussion.
+Our two key users had been identified, and it was now time to start putting our idea into action.
+The first real visualisation of the website consisted of a paper prototype.
+This ensured all members of the group were on the same page (no pun intended) regarding the layout, and allowed us to easily and to quickly make adjustments during a group discussion.
 The creation of this prototype really was the first time the ideas we had shared verbally were coming together in a physical, visual form.
 Because of this, we focused on making it as simple as possible, including only the core features.
 At this point in time, we had decided that the core features were: ability to signup (and login), be able to zoom in and out of the map, read EmotePosts of other users and create EmotePosts.
 Our original, finalised paper prototype is shown here:

 <p align="center">
 <img src="supporting_images/Paper_prototype_start.jpeg" width="400">
 </p>

 At this point, our prototype consisted of only the ideas we had come up with within the team.
 Despite the fact that our team consisted of five individuals of different academic backgrounds, we were still prone to 'tunnel vision'.
 We knew that it was crucial to get external feedback, and as early as possible.
 We shared our paper prototype with friends and family.
-At this stage, we understood it was difficult to grasp the concept of the project looking at a paper prototype alone, so we informed the individuals on this beforehand.
-We were more looking for feedback on our core features.
+At this stage, we understood it was difficult to grasp the concept of the project looking at a paper prototype alone, so we informed the individuals on the idea beforehand.
+We were looking for feedback on our core features.

 One individual made an important suggestion: to remove the need to signup before interacting with the globe and other user posts.
 We originally planned it like so to encourage more people to signup.
 However the individual's reasoning was a stronger point: they warned that the user would be signing up to something they may not completely understand, and in some cases this may turn the potential user away entirely.
 Of course, we could have put an 'about' page as the splash screen, but it should be interactive, and allow users to learn by doing (this would immediately integrate the ‘serious play’ aspect).
 We also decided to include a ‘signup’ option on a sidebar.
 The image below shows the changes we made to our paper prototype as a response:

 <p align="center">
 <img src="supporting_images/Paper_prototype_before_and_after.jpeg" width="700">
 </p>

+Other important feedback we received was to replace the globe with a 2-dimensional map interface.
+The reason for such was 'to make sure you are using screen space efficiently.
+Having something like stars in the background would be cool, but it would be distracting and unnecessary'.
+We had originally planned for a rotating globe, as we thought it would be visually pleasing and interactive.
+In one of our meetings, we discussed this feedback and ultimately decided that the individual was right.
+We reminded ourselves that keeping the user-interface simple and intuitive was a priority of ours.
+Besides, we believed the idea of browsing and making EmotePosts was interactive.

+One final piece of feedback on our paper prototype was to remove the button(s) to zoom in and out of the map.
+The user claimed it was intuitive enough to use zoom with the mouse wheel.
+Removing these buttons would simplify our UI, so it was an easy to decision to make.

+Overall, we were pleased with how useful the paper prototype approach was.
+Despite forming only a very basic visualisation, we gathered invaluable feedback that had an impact on our project development from an early stage.

 ### On to wireframes